-Next, divide the subtotal by the total number of questions (27) to obtain the PLAY self Physical Literacy Score.
+Next, divide the subtotal by the total number of questions (27) to obtain the PLAYself Physical Literacy Score.

-PLAYself Physical Literacy Score

 Environment

 Physical Literacy Self-Description

 Relative Ranking of Literacies Literacy

 Numeracy

 Physical Literacy

-Add up tl ne section totals to obtain the Subtotal Subtotal
+Add up the totals fro om each subsection to obtain the subtotal.
+Subtotal

-Divide the subtotal by the total # of questions (27) to obtain t he PLAY self Physical Literacy Score.
-Total
+Divide the subtotal by the total # of questions (27) to obtain the PLAY self Physical Literacy Score.